Elichadai25/Elichadai_olga/README.md

 💡 Real-life Application: Useful for tracking employee tenure and celebrating milestones.

  5️⃣ Aggregation with Window Functions

 Functions used: MAX() with OVER(PARTITION BY...) and OVER()

 Objective:
+#

+5️⃣ Aggregation with Window Functions
+Functions used: MAX() with OVER(PARTITION BY...) and OVER()

+Objective:

 Find the maximum salary in each department.

-Also show the overall maximum salary in the entire company
+Also show the overall maximum salary in the entire company.

-Using PARTITION BY allows category-wise aggregation without grouping.

-The overall max is applied across all rows.
+sql
+Copy
+Edit
 MAX(salary) OVER (PARTITION BY department)
 MAX(salary) OVER ()
 Explanation: